 AlphaSorb® Barrier Panels

 These barrier wall panels contain a barrier septum between two layers of sound absorbing material.
 Use these to block sound by completely covering an existing wall.

 PrivacyShield® Absorptive Soundproofing Blankets

 Combination blankets utilize absorptive quilted fiberglass with a sound barrier septum or backing to block sound.
-Used these to cover walls, create enclosures or used as temporary barriers.
+Use these to cover walls, create enclosures, or as temporary barriers.
 We can customize these blankets to create a barrier panel to hang over a window.